About

 Lucy Scott Brown

-That belief has shaped how I've worked across eight years in product — at Shell, where I was part of an early-stage venture team and learned what real customer discovery looks like before there's anything to sell; through scaling a B2B IoT product across five global markets; and most recently at Clavium, where I led GTM strategy for a treasury management platform and spent months at industry conferences testing assumptions about who the real customer was before committing to a direction.
+That belief has shaped eight years of work across pretty different contexts.
+I started in an early-stage venture team at Shell, where I learned what real customer discovery looks like before there's anything to sell.
+Then I scaled a B2B IoT product across five markets.
+Most recently at Clavium I led GTM for a treasury management platform, and spent months at industry conferences testing assumptions about who the real customer was before committing to a direction.
+Different industries, but the work rhymes.

-The through-line across all of it has been working across the whole picture.
-I've rarely sat neatly inside a product function — the work has always pulled across commercial strategy, positioning, how the thing gets built, and how it gets talked about.
-I've come to think that's actually where the interesting and important work happens: in the joins between those things, where the gaps tend to be.
+The through-line is that I've rarely sat neatly inside a product function.
+The work has always pulled across commercial strategy, positioning, how the thing gets built, and how it gets talked about.
+I used to think I should pick a lane.
+Actually, I think the interesting work happens in the joins between those things, where the gaps tend to be and where nobody's really watching.

 Technically, my deepest domain is digital assets and financial infrastructure.
-I understand the regulatory complexity, the institutional buyer, and the genuine technical challenges — things like tracing transactions through smart contracts, or building governance structures for organisations that aren't sure yet what governance they need.
-But I've worked in enough different contexts to know the skills transfer, and I'm more interested in the right problem than the familiar one.
+I understand the regulatory complexity, the institutional buyer, and the genuine technical challenges, things like tracing transactions through smart contracts or building governance for organisations that haven't yet figured out what governance they need.
+I've worked in enough different contexts to know the underlying skills transfer, and at this point I'm more interested in the right problem than the familiar one.

 I also care about how teams work, not just what they produce.
-I've managed product owners, run AI working groups, and coached early-stage founders — and in all of those situations the thing that moved things forward was the same: being clear about what you know, honest about what you don't, and building the conditions for other people to do good work.
+I've managed product owners, run AI working groups, and coached early-stage founders.
+The thing that moved things forward in all of those was the same: being clear about what you know, honest about what you don't, and building the conditions for other people to do good work.